-What kind of music do we sing at CTK?
+What kind of music do we play and sing at CTK?

 Why are some songs the same each week while some are different?

-In the Liturgy itself, there are sections called the “Proper,” sections that change week to week (ex: prayer of the day – the Collect, Scripture readings, homily, etc..) and the “Ordinary,” sections that remain the same each week (ex: Confession/Absolution, the Creed, the Eucharistic Mass, etc…).
+In the Liturgy itself, there are sections called the Proper, sections that change week to week (ex: prayer of the day – the Collect, Scripture readings, Homily, etc..) and the Ordinary, sections that remain the same each week (ex: Confession/Absolution, the Creed, the Eucharistic Mass, etc…).
 The music tries to be reflective of this concept.
-The musical “Proper” includes songs that change each week, such as the Processional song, Praise set, Eucharist music, and Recessional.
+The musical Proper includes songs that change each week, such as the Processional song, Praise set, Eucharist music, and Recessional.
 These songs generally reflect the particular day and/or season, especially the Scripture readings.
-The musical “Ordinary” includes the same refrains sung each week, often called Liturgical Music, or Mass Settings.
-These include the Gloria or Kyrie, Gospel Acclamation, Sanctus (Holy), and Agnus Dei (Lamb of God).
+The musical Ordinary includes the same refrains sung each week, often called Liturgical Music, or Mass Settings.
+These include the Gloria (Glory to God…) or Kyrie (Lord have mercy…), Gospel Acclamation (usually focusing on the phrase Alleluia), Sanctus (Holy), and Agnus Dei (Lamb of God).
 Sometimes we sing other refrains, depending on the season, and we also included an Offertory and Children’s dismissal song in this category.
 These are treated differently from regular songs; these are meant to become “Spiritual muscle memory.”
 Now, the frequency of changing the musical settings to these refrains differs from church to church, some changing them out almost every week and some not for several years.
 We at CTK are somewhere in the middle; changing the musical settings a couple of times each year to reflect the season, but still giving them plenty of time to sink in.
 We take some liberties, especially around Advent and Christmas, where we interchange these settings with songs/carols that still reflect the liturgical moment.

 How is the music selected?